pypa/pip/docs/user_guide.rst

 Non-recursive upgrades
 ************************

-``pip install --upgrade`` is currently written to perform a recursive upgrade.
+``pip install --upgrade`` is currently written to perform a "recursive upgrade", i.e. it upgrades all dependencies regardless of whether they still satisfy the new parent requirements.

 E.g. supposing: